Charles Laverne Singleton

 Charles Laverne Singleton (March 29, 1959 – January 6, 2004) was an American convicted murderer, who, at the time of his execution, lived on death row in Arkansas longer than any other state inmate.
 He was executed in 2004 for the June 1, 1979, murder of 19-year-old Hamburg store owner Mary Lou York.

 Murder

 Mary Lou York was attacked in York's Grocery Store, of which she was the owner.
 She died in the hospital from loss of blood as a result of two stab wounds in her neck.

 The evidence of Singleton's guilt was overwhelming.
-Patti Franklin (a relative of Singleton) and Lenora Howard, who were both witnesses at the scene, identified him as having attacked York.
+Patti Franklin, who was a relative of Singleton, and Lenora Howard were both witnesses at the scene and identified him as having attacked York.
 Prior to her death, en route to the hospital, York also identified Singleton as her attacker.
 She told both police officer Strother, first to arrive at the scene, and her personal physician, Dr. J.D.
 Rankin, that she was dying and that Singleton did it.
 He was 20 years old at the time.